Ed Meads

 George Edgar "Ed" Meads, Jr. (born c.
-1935) is a former American and Canadian football player, military field surgeon, and professor of surgery.
+1935) was an American and Canadian football player, military field surgeon, and professor of surgery.
 He played college football for the University of Michigan from 1953 to 1955 and was selected as the captain of the 1955 Michigan Wolverines football team.
 He also played college football at the University of Western Ontario (UWO) in 1957 while attending medical school.
 He was selected to 1957 All-Canada team and led UWO to the 1957 Canadian national football championship.

 Meads later served as a surgeon at two field hospitals during the Vietnam War and received a Bronze Star Medal in 1969 for his contributions there.
 He later served as a professor of surgery for 34 years at UWO.

 Early years

 Meads was raised in Oxford, Michigan.
 His father, Dr. George Edgar Meads, Sr., was a dentist and an alumnus of the University of Michigan.
 Meads was a star athlete at Oxford High School, receiving a total of 12 varsity letters in football, basketball, baseball, and track.
 He earned all-state honors in the half-mile.